Campers are welcome to transfer to any session that has availability.

 - Shin guards

-- Soccer cleats and athletic shoes (please bring sneakers so that your camper can participate fully in indoor activities in the event of inclement weather)
+- Soccer cleats and athletic shoes (please bring sneakers every day so that your camper can participate fully in indoor activities in the event of inclement weather, if available at your camp location)

 - Sunscreen (spray sunscreen is recommended over lotion)

-- Lunch in a lunch bag labeled clearly with your camper’s name
+- Lunch in a lunch bag labeled clearly with your camper’s name.
+(Please include an icepack if lunch items need to remain cold.
+We do not provide refrigeration)

 - Water bottle to be refilled throughout the day (we provide plenty of water at all times)

-We have soccer balls and soccer gear available for campers to use if they do not bring their own.
+We have soccer balls available for campers to use.

-All children between rising kindergarten and rising eighth grades are welcome at D.C.
-United Camps.
+For our Virginia locations, all children between 6 years old and 13 years old are welcome at D.C.
+United Summer Camps.

-We do not have ability or experience requirements; we welcome campers of all levels of experience – from first-time players to club team players.
+We welcome campers of all levels of experience – from first-time players to club team players.

-We offer a 10% sibling discount.
-This discount applies automatically at registration checkout when two or more campers are enrolled in the same family.
-Please note: the 10% sibling discount is only applied to the tuition of the additional sibling.
+We offer a 5% multi-program discount both for siblings and repeat campers.
+This discount applies automatically at registration checkout when your family enrolls in more than one week of camp.
+Please note: the 5% multi-program discount is only applied to the tuition of additional enrolled weeks.

-The week before camp, we’ll send out more detailed information about your camp session(s), including drop-off location and instructions, procedures for Monday morning, what to bring to camp, as well as friendly tips and reminders.
-In addition to this pre-camp information, you’ll receive a handful of emails while your camper is with us during the week, including some details on what they’re doing during the day and how to plan for the stadium visit.
+The week before camp, we’ll send out more detailed information about your camp session(s) including drop-off location and instructions, procedures for Monday morning, what to bring to camp, as well as friendly tips and reminders.
+In addition to this pre-camp information, you’ll receive a handful of emails throughout the week with important communications regarding the camp day and announcements.

 Campers will be provided an official D.C.
 United Camp jersey on the first morning of their camp session.
 On the first day of the session, campers should arrive dressed as follows: